nim-lang/Nim/doc/manual_experimental.rst

 3. Destruction
 4. Deep copying for communication between threads

 These operations can be *overridden* instead of *overloaded*.
-This means the implementation is automatically lifted to structured types.
-For instance if type `T` has an overridden assignment operator `=` this operator is also used for assignments of the type `seq[T]`.
-Since these operations are bound to a type they have to be bound to a nominal type for reasons of simplicity of
+This means that the implementation is automatically lifted to structured types.
+For instance, if the type `T` has an overridden assignment operator `=`, this operator is also used for assignments of the type `seq[T]`.

-implementation: This means an overridden `deepCopy` for `ref T` is really bound to `T` and not to `ref T`.
-This also means that one cannot override `deepCopy` for both `ptr T` and `ref T` at the same time; instead a distinct or object helper type has to be used for one pointer type.
+Since these operations are bound to a type, they have to be bound to a nominal type for reasons of simplicity of implementation; this means an overridden `deepCopy` for `ref T` is really bound to `T` and not to `ref T`.
+This also means that one cannot override `deepCopy` for both `ptr T` and `ref T` at the same time, instead a distinct or object helper type has to be used for one pointer type.

 Assignments, moves and destruction are specified in the `destructors <destructors.html>`_ document.